Eric Stoltz

 Eric Cameron Stoltz (born September 30, 1961) is an American actor, director and producer.
-He played Rocky Dennis in the biographical drama film Mask, which earned him the nomination for the Golden Globe Award for Best Supporting Actor in a Motion Picture, and has appeared in a wide variety of films, from mainstream ones including Some Kind of Wonderful to independent films such as Pulp Fiction, Killing Zoe and Kicking and Screaming.
-He was nominated for the Independent Spirit Award for Best Supporting Male for his performance in Pulp Fiction.
-In 2010, he portrayed Daniel Graystone in the science fiction television series Caprica and became a regular director on the television series Glee.
+He played Rocky Dennis in the biographical drama film Mask (1985), which earned him the nomination for the Golden Globe Award for Best Supporting Actor in a Motion Picture.
+He was also nominated for the Independent Spirit Award for Best Supporting Male for his performance in Pulp Fiction (1994).

+He has appeared in a wide variety of films, including Some Kind of Wonderful (1987), Say Anything...
+(1989), Killing Zoe (1993), Little Women (1994), Rob Roy (1995), Kicking and Screaming (1995), Anaconda (1997), Mr. Jealousy (1997), and The Butterfly Effect (2004).
+Stoltz is also a prolific television director, most notably on Glee (2010–2014) and Madam Secretary (2014–2019).

-Early life
+Early life and education

-Stoltz was born in Whittier, California, the son of Evelyn (née Vawter), a violinist and schoolteacher and Jack Stoltz, an elementary school teacher.
-He has two sisters, Catherine, an opera singer, and Susan, a writer.
+Stoltz was born in Whittier, California, the son of Evelyn (née Vawter), a violinist and schoolteacher, and Jack Stoltz, an elementary school teacher.
+He has two sisters.

 Stoltz was raised in both American Samoa and Santa Barbara, California.
 He attended the University of Southern California, but dropped out after his junior year.
 He moved to New York in 1981 and studied acting with Stella Adler and Peggy Feury.

 Career

-1978–1999

 In the 1970s, Stoltz joined a repertory company that performed ten plays at the Edinburgh Festival.
-He returned to the United States in 1979, when he entered USC as a drama student, but subsequently dropped out to pursue film and television roles.
+He returned to the United States in 1979, when he entered USC as a drama student.
+He dropped out to pursue film and television roles.

-In 1978, he was cast as Steve Benson in the television adaptation of Erma Bombeck's The Grass Is Always Greener over the Septic Tank.
+In 1978, he was cast as Steve Benson in the television adaptation of Erma Bombeck's The Grass Is Always Greener Over the Septic Tank.

-Director Cameron Crowe and Stoltz became friends while making Stoltz's first feature film, Fast Times at Ridgemont High (1982), which Crowe wrote and in which Stoltz had a minor role.
+Director Cameron Crowe and Stoltz became friends when the latter appeared in his first feature film, Fast Times at Ridgemont High (1982).
+Crowe wrote it and Stoltz had a minor role.
 According to Stoltz, Crowe promised Stoltz roles in all of his future films.